 Under the subservicing agreement between the bank and Capital One Services, LLC, the servicing functions to be performed by Capital One Services, LLC include, among other things: product strategy and development services; solicitation strategy; account acquisition, management, origination and retention services; database management services (including data processing and credit bureau interface); audit services and oversight of third party service providers; senior management, human resources, treasury and operational services.
-Unless otherwise terminated for cause, the subservicing agreement will be in effect until March 2013 and will automatically renew for one-year terms.
+Unless otherwise terminated for cause, the subservicing agreement automatically renews for successive one-year terms.
 However, for any of the services listed in that agreement, either party can terminate that service at any time upon prior notice to the other party.
 In the event of any termination, Capital One Services, LLC has agreed to provide conversion assistance to the new service provider.